 Technology continues to change our lives every day.
 Increasingly, dentists are choosing to use cutting-edge tools including dental lasers to take care of your oral health.
 Depending on the type of laser your dentist uses, they can successfully treat many common dental conditions in a gentle, minimally invasive way.

 BIOLASE is the world’s leading innovator in dental lasers.
 With thousands of lasers in use in operatories worldwide, millions of patients have experienced the benefits of laser dentistry, such as gentler procedures and comfortable healing.

 Our award-winning Waterlase system is a safe and gentle alternative to traditional dental tools.
 Using laser energy and water spray, Waterlase can perform many procedures without a shot or a drill.
 See how your dentist is using Waterlase to offer the latest in patient care.

 Is Your Dentist Using Waterlase?

 Are you scared of going to the dentist because you’ll hear the dreaded drill screeching in your ear?
 Or maybe you are terrified of the needle — and who likes leaving the dental office with a droopy or puffy face?
 These dental fears can be alleviated with a Waterlase dentist.
 The Waterlase is a dental laser that enables the dentist to use minimal and in some cases even no anesthetic or drills to perform many routine dental procedures!

 The Waterlase combines water, air, and laser energy for safe use on human tissue in the mouth.
 Our teeth are partially made up of water and when the laser makes contact with the tooth it excites the water molecules to cut through the tooth.
-Since the laser continuously sprays out water it keeps the tooth hydrated, preventing heat and giving you a virtually pain-free experience while creating less aerosols than traditional dental handpieces.
+This patented technology helps prevent heat and gives you a virtually pain-free experience while creating less aerosols than traditional dental handpieces.